escherba/omnihack/README.rst

     print uf.sets()
     >> [[0, 1, 2, 3], [4, 5]]

-Pipe and Filter
+Pipe and Step
 ---------------

 ``Pipe`` is basic pipeline for processing data in sequence.
-You create pipes by composing ``Filter`` instances (or any callables). ``Pipe`` makes heavy use of generators to make processing memory-efficient:
+You create pipes by composing ``Step`` instances (or any callables). ``Pipe`` makes heavy use of generators to make processing memory-efficient:

 .. code-block:: python

     import json
     import sys
-    from pymaptools.pipeline import Filter, Pipe
+    from pymaptools.pipeline import Pipe, Step

     def deserialize(obj):
         """ demonstrate use of plain functions as callables